lenigmacedo/rn-tourguide/README.md

 Forked this project to implement additional features/bug fixes.

 - title and content prop to show in tooltip (step)
+- gradient and opacity prop for svg mask

 <h1 align="center">RN-TourGuide</h1>